vraravam/natsumi-browser/README.md

 > not verify "App" is free of malware" warning) by going to System Preferences => Security & Privacy
 > after trying to run the installer.

+> [!WARNING]
+> For Flatpak installation, you will needs to manually install Natsumi to make if functionnal.
+> See **Manual Install** for more details.

 #### Installing via installer (Windows only)
 Download and run `windows-installer.bat` as Admin and follow the on-screen prompts.